Countering discrimination based on religion and protecting freedom of religion or belief in Europe

 of this right by everyone, without discrimination based on religious

-3. Growing manifestations of exclusion and intolerance on grounds
+3. The increasing number of manifestations of exclusion and intolerance

-of religion across Europe are a reason for serious concern.
-Referring
+on the grounds of religion across Europe is a reason for serious

-differences, notably religious affiliation, as a cause of supposed
+religious affiliation, as a cause of supposed incompatibility between

 4. The Assembly notes that manifestations of religious intolerance